 Compare Digital Experience Platforms.

 From monolithic to composable.
-We compare Sitecore, Optimizely, Adobe Experience Manager and Umbraco based on practical experience – for enterprise, mid-market and everything in between.
+We compare Sitecore, Optimizely and Adobe Experience Manager based on practical experience — for enterprise, mid-market and everything in between.

 Sitecore

 Market leader in enterprise DXP since 2001.
 Transforming from monolithic .NET platform to composable cloud solution.
 Strong personalization capabilities.
-High license costs and limited number of certified partners.
-Choose Sitecore if personalization and enterprise-grade features are top priority.
+High licensing costs and limited number of certified partners.
+Choose Sitecore when personalization and enterprise-grade features are top priority.

 Optimizely